MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 ---
-title: Configure progressive web applications (PWAs) in Power Pages
+title: Using the setup workspace
-description: Learn how to create a PWA using Power Pages
+description: Learn how to use the setup workspace.
 author: nickdoelman

 ms.topic: conceptual
 ms.custom:
-ms.date: 04/15/2022
+ms.date: 04/19/2022
 ms.subservice:
 ms.author: ndoelman
 ms.reviewer: ndoelman